jranjan/labs-technology-bytes/micro-services/microservice.md

 Web applications has beeon one of precursor of micro-service.
 There is a lot of commonality between webapp and microservice in terms if not same.
 At the same time, it very important to understand that microservice is not necessarily a web application.

-> Context
+> **Peer comparison**
 >
+> Like OpenStack is an alternate for AWS for IaaS, the same goes between Heroku and Cloud Foundary as far as deevlopment of
+> web application is concerend.

+> **Microservice vs. Web application**
+>
-> OpenStack was competitor of AWS.
-Same with Heroku and Cloud Foundary.
-Web app is designed to face world wide web but not microservice.
+> The web app is always designed to face world wide web but not it does not always apply for microservice.
+Also, there
-> Web app W1 wants to talks to web app W2.
-In this case, W1 has to travel north-south traffic and go to wwb and come back  to W2 even
-> if they are deployed in same environment.
+> is a fundamental difference in commnication among web applications.
+Web applications always follows North-South traffic if
+> they have to talk to each other.
+In case of micro-services, the internal communication is mostly East-West traffice

-12-factor app is meant for web app but everything is not meant for micro-service.
+12-factor app is meant for web app.
+So, everything applicable to web app does not apply for microservice.
 By webapp, we mean by Heroku app here.
-Do not read the difference as hard difference between but as a subtle variation or flexibility in case of microservice (like CaaS) as every container is not a web-app.
+Do not read the difference as hard difference between but as a subtle variation or flexibility n case of microservice (like CaaS) as every container is not a web-app.

 1) Codebase
 	- Rule: Each deployable app is tracked as one codebase in revision control.